 At this stage, it is unlikely that home remedies alone (like heated eye mask, tea tree oil lid cleanser… etc) will give you adequate relief.
 Eye drops and artificial tears that you have been using are not effective long-term treatment of dry eye.
 They offer temporary relief and act as a band-aid to your symptoms but do not address the root cause of dry eye.

-You may require in-office treatment like TearCare® along with high-quality nutritional supplementation of Omega-3 and/or medication to get you lasting results.
+You may require in-office treatment like TearCare® along with high-quality nutritional supplementation of Omega-3 such as PRN De3 and/or medication to get you lasting results.